h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/weights_column.rst

 **Notes**:

 - Weights can be specified as integers or as non-integers.
-- You do not have to specify a weight when calling ``model.predict()``.
-New test data will have the weights column with the same column name.
 - The weights column cannot be the same as the `fold_column <fold_column.html>`__.
 - Example unit test scripts are available on GitHub: